YumaYX/rubydemodoc/input/http/response_code_2xx.md

-**RC2XX**

-This Ruby code checks if a given URL returns a successful HTTP status code (200-299).

-1.  **Parses the URL:** It parses the URL string into its components (host, port, path).
-2.  **Creates an HTTP Connection:** It establishes a connection to the URL's server.
-It uses SSL if the URL is HTTPS.
-3.  **Sends a GET Request:** It sends a GET request to the specified path.
-4.  **Checks the Response Code:** It retrieves the HTTP response code and checks if it's within the range of 200 to 299 (inclusive).
-This indicates a successful HTTP request.
+This Ruby code snippet demonstrates a function named `rc2xx?` that checks if a given URL returns a successful HTTP status code (ranging from 200 to 299).
+The function takes a URI string as input and attempts to make a GET request to that URI.
+It utilizes the `net/http` library to establish an HTTP connection, handling both HTTP and HTTPS URLs based on the scheme provided.
+If the request is successful, it checks if the HTTP status code falls within the range of 200 to 299, indicating a successful response.
+In the provided example, the function is called with the URL "https://yumayx.github.io/", and it would likely return `true` as that URL generally returns a 200 OK status code, signifying a successful HTTP request.